apache/servicecomb-website/_docs/distributed-tracing.md

 ## Verification

 1. Visit <a>http://localhost:8888</a> .
-Input positive integers in height and weight columns and then click *Submit* button.
+Input a positive height and weight and then click *Submit* button.
 2. Visit <a>http://localhost:9411</a> to checkout the status of distributed tracing and get the following figure.

 ![Distributed tracing result](/assets/images/distributed-tracing-result.png){: .align-center}